These super fluffy pancakes are sure to be a showstopper at your next brunch party! This recipe is quick, easy, and doesn't require any buttermilk!

 (If you're ever in a real pinch - you can create your own buttermilk alternative by mixing a cup of milk with a tablespoon of white vinegar and letting it sit for 10 minutes.
 Perhaps less conventionally, you could also use a tablespoon of fresh lemon juice instead of vinegar.
 Neither option tastes as good as the real thing, but they'll do the trick.
 Thankfully, with this recipe - you won't need to!)

-Now, if you do happen to have buttermilk, you can give this Blueberry Buttermilk Pancakes recipe a shot!
+Now, if you do happen to have buttermilk, you can give this blueberry pancake recipe a shot!

 Why are my pancakes flat?
 How can I make my pancakes fluffier?

 There are a number of factors that can lead to your pancakes being flat.
-But here are the four horsemen of the pancake apocalypse (pancalypse…panpocalypse…pancakalypse…help):
+But here are the four (okay, five) horsemen of the pancake apocalypse (pancalypse…panpocalypse…pancakalypse…help):

-- Overmixing your batter – overmixing your pancake batter will deflate a lot of the air bubbles in your batter, making it difficult for your pancakes to rise into the light and fluffy pancakes you want (the video in my recipe section is an example of this!).
-Secondly, it’ll develop gluten.
+- Over-mixing your batter - overmixing your pancake batter will deflate a lot of the air bubbles in your batter, making it difficult for your pancakes to rise into the light and fluffy pancakes you want.
+Secondly, it'll develop the gluten.
 And too much gluten will result in a tough, chewy pancake.
+One way to avoid this is to fold your pancake batter using a spatula instead of a whisk or electric mixer.

 - Stale Baking Powder - baking powder typically has a shelf life of 9 months to a year.
 To check whether your baking powder is still fresh, simply stir half a teaspoon of baking powder into a cup of water.
 If you see an immediate reaction (it'll fizz up, bestie!), then it's still good to use.
 If not, you should consider replacing it.